quilicicf/Gut/specs/user_documentation.md

 * `--code-review, -c`: Creates a code review commit, the message is set to `:eyes: Code review`, suffixed with the ticket number if
 * `--wip, -w`: Creates a WIP commit, the message is set to `:construction: WIP`, suffixed with the ticket number if
 * `--emoji, -e`: Displays a selector to add one of [these commit emojis](https://github.com/quilicicf/Docs/blob/master/contribution/main.md) as a prefix to the commit message.
 Ignored when `--code-review` or `--wip` is defined
+* `--squash, s`: Squashes the staged modifications in a previous commit.
+The user chooses the commit interactively in the last 30

 Examples: